 - The opening song glitches throughout, with some bugs and breaks during play.

 The Special Stage is not yet playable, and a demo of it is accessible by waiting on the title screen.

 - During the demo, the text "The programmer has a nap.
 Hold out!
 Programmer!" will flash on the screen repeatedly.

 - There are no UFOs to destroy yet.

 - There are oil slicks present that were taken out in the final, becoming unused graphics.
 Through hacking, it turns out they are non-functional.

-On the title screen, press Start on the second controller and then press Start on the first controller.
+On the title screen, press Start on Controller 2 and then press Start on Controller 1.
 A black screen with a list of numbers and letters corresponding to various levels and events appears.
 Make a selection and press Start to enter it.

 Note that you will be taken back to the title screen upon completion of the selected level or upon attempting time travel.

 Press Start on Controller 2 at any time during gameplay to enable/disable Debug Mode.